THE MASTER OF ARTS IN ANTHROPOLOGY

 Course Requirements for the Master's Degree: 30 units

 Continuous enrollment is required.
-A maximum of 9 semester units of transfer and/or CSU Chico Open University course work may be applied toward the degree.
+A maximum of 9 semester units of transfer credit may be applied toward the degree.
 Graduate Time Limit: All requirements for the degree are to be completed within five years of the end of the semester of enrollment in the oldest course applied toward the degree.
-See "Graduate Education" in the University Catalog for complete details on general degree requirements.
+See "Graduate Education" in The University Catalog for complete details on general degree requirements.